goutamdadhich/DSA-DAA-using-popular-languages/README.md

 2. git commit -m "Few words about the file"
 3. git push

-Now enter the userid and password
+Now enter the user-id and password

+Then come to the repo again and on the left side where the files section starte you will see the "PULL REQUEST" option.
+Click on it and the click on create pull request green color button.

+And you made it.